davidrtlake/uq-calendar/README.md

 - [ ] Add "open tab" icon to links.
 - [x] Make Event interface global?
 - [x] Hide prev years nav
+- [ ] 29 May - 2 Jun Revision period to showing in May.

 ## Ideas